wkeam/ReactifyMyTV/README.md

 - **Plex Channels:** Access channels available on Plex for additional content.
 - **PlutoTV Channels:** Explore channels from PlutoTV to broaden your entertainment options.

+## Controls
+**Mouse**
+- Click a channel icon to change channel.
+- Mouse wheel to scroll the EPG or use the scrollbar handles.
+- Double click video to enter/exit fullscreen.

+**Keyboard**
+- Arrow Up/Arrow Down browse the EPG.
+- Enter to change channel.
+- Page Up/Page Down scroll the EPG several lines

 ## Getting Started